lauraset/Coarse-to-fine-weakly-supervised-GPC-segmentation/README.md

 ```
 python >=3.6
 pytorch >= 1.7.0 (lower version may be also work)
-GPU: 1080
+GPU: NVIDIA GTX 1080 Ti GPU (11G memory)
 ```

 ## Model development

-This part will be available after the manuscript is accepted
+This part will be available after the manuscript is accepted.

 ## Contributing